dmairs/botse/docs/all/glossary/enemy.md

 ---
 id: enemy
 title: Enemy
-hoverText: "All opposing units to the party are considered enemies, regardless of their level. "
+hoverText: "All opposing units to the party are considered enemies, regardless of their level."
 ---

 All opposing units to the [party](/docs/all/glossary/party) are considered enemies, regardless of their level.